impredicative/irc-rss-feed-bot/README.md

 ## Features
 * Multiple channels on an IRC server are supported, with each channel having its own set of feeds.
-For multiple servers, run an instance of the bot process for each server.
+For use with multiple servers, a separate instance of the bot process can be run for each server.
 * Entries are posted only if the channel has not had any conversation for at least 15 minutes, thereby preventing the interruption of any preexisting conversations.
 * A SQLite database file records the entries that have been posted, thereby preventing them from being reposted.